mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 #### General Guides:
 - No any staple Trap card
-- Not a toolbox archetypes
 - Not Tier-0 or Tier-1 decks
 - Main deck contain 20 cards
+- Not a Ritual/Xyz focused deck
 - Not use any Egyptian God cards
-- Not use Xyz focused archetypes
 - Can search or summon from deck
 - Preferably has backrow removal
 - Preferably has draw power support